Shoulder dystocia is a birth injury which can cause devastating and life-long consequences for a child.

 - Broken arm or clavicle,

 - Erb’s palsy, which affects the upper arm and rotation of the lower arm;

 - Klumpke’s palsy, which affects the hand.

-In many cases, doctors can anticipate and prevent this condition by watching for early warning signs of Shoulder Dystocia such as gestational diabetes, obesity in the mother or excessive weight gain during the pregnancy.
+In many cases, doctors can anticipate and prevent this condition by watching for early warning signs of shoulder dystocia such as gestational diabetes, obesity in the mother or excessive weight gain during the pregnancy.

 Expectant mothers with a small pelvis, those who have previously given birth to a large baby and those in post-term pregnancy are also at risk of having a child with shoulder dystocia.

 In most instances, even if unforeseen complications arise, your doctor should be familiar with the methods necessary to ensure a healthy delivery, and prevent shoulder dystocia.
 Despite the medical community’s efforts to develop methods to ensure safe deliveries, three in 1,000 births suffer an injury to the brachial plexus bundle of nerves as a result of a shoulder dystocia.
-In many shoulder dystocia cases, medical negligence is to blame.
+In many shoulder dystocia cases, medical negligence is directly to blame.

 Shoulder dystocia and medical negligence.